Enum0x539/Enum0x539/README.md

 ### Let's know about me more!

 Hey there!
 I am Yenon, A 17 y/o developer.
 Obsessed with Maths, Tech, and Science.
 Currently I'm Learning ASM, Machine learning and Cyber Security!
-I'm interested in learning Full Stack web development, Rust language, and more.
+I'm interested in learning Front-end development, Rust language, and more.
 I love not only to code, but also building, learning and exploring new things, crossing things off my bucket list, and several hobbies, and goals that I want to fulfil.
 Trying to learn, build and share something new every day, and Becoming better every day.✌️